 Cover me oh Lord with the humility of the manger – make me malleable in your arms and ready to receive the true Christmas gift, the birth of your son.”

-I wanted to write this post because I love everything that surrounds the Christmas season and I love people.
-As each year passes more and more fathers, mothers, aunts, uncles, grandparents, brothers, and sisters are being hurt by chemicals in our environment and in the products we bring into our homes.
+I wanted to write this post because I love everything surrounding the Christmas season, and I love people.
+Coming together to celebrate and remember the birth of Jesus is such a special time.
+Sadly, over the years, as the world has become more dependent on synthetic products and chemicals, we’ve opened the door to many toxic products in our homes.
+As each year passes, more and more fathers, mothers, aunts, uncles, grandparents, brothers, and sisters are being hurt by chemicals in our environment and the products we bring into our homes.

 The Christmas Tree Dilemma – Artificial Or Real